-The subcommittee will evaluate applicants' responses on the basis of their written responses to this RFP, additional written information that may be requested by the subcommittee and, for finalists, oral interviews.
+The Legal and Personnel subcommittee will evaluate applicants' responses on the basis of their written responses to this RFP, additional written information that may be requested by the subcommittee and, for finalists, oral interviews.
 The goal of the evaluation will be to select the applicant which provides the best combination of qualifications, relevant positive experience and costs.
-The subcommittee intends to select an applicant which demonstrates an appreciation for the distinct interests of the three entities that play a role in the administration of the plan, the Commission (fiduciary obligations), the State Comptroller (duty to provide administrative support to the Commission), and the Retirement Division of the Office of the State Comptroller.
-Responding applicants must also demonstrate familiarity with the operations of and issues that regularly confront a public retirement system of this size.
+Responding applicants must also demonstrate familiarity with the operations of and issues that regularly confront a public retirement system of this size, as it relates to the IRS and its code.
 All respondents must demonstrate that the person or persons assigned to the engagement meet the highest standards of professional competence and ethics and possess strong writing and analytical skills.